UoW-ATM/Mercury/README.rst

 - the GUI version: (coming soon).

 Docker allows you to use the model on any OS without installing anything except a docker environment (see https://www.docker.com/get-started/).
-With a terminal (e.g. powershell in windows), you can download the docker image like this, for instance for the notebook version:
+With a terminal (e.g. powershell in windows), you can download the docker images like this:

 .. code:: bash

     docker pull ghcr.io/uow-atm/mercury/mercury_nb:latest
+    docker pull ghcr.io/uow-atm/mercury/mercury_cli:latest

 In a terminal you can then use the docker image like this: